-Chemotherapy, surgery, tandem cycles of myeloablative therapy and SCT, radiation therapy, and dinutuximab, with IL-2/GM-CSF and isotretinoin
+Chemotherapy, surgery, tandem cycles of myeloablative therapy and SCT, radiation therapy, and dinutuximab with GM-CSF and isotretinoin

 Treatment for patients with high-risk disease is generally divided into the following three phases:

-A European prospective randomized controlled trial investigated extended induction therapy in patients with newly diagnosed high-risk neuroblastoma.
-Patients were randomly assigned to receive either standard induction chemotherapy with six chemotherapy courses or experimental induction chemotherapy that began with two additional courses of topotecan, cyclophosphamide, and etoposide followed by standard induction chemotherapy.
-In the 422 randomized patients, the 3-year EFS rate was 34% for patients who received the experimental induction regimen and 32% for patients who received the standard induction regimen.
+A European prospective randomized controlled trial investigated extended induction therapy in 422 patients with newly diagnosed high-risk neuroblastoma.
+Patients were randomly assigned to receive either standard induction chemotherapy with six chemotherapy courses or experimental induction chemotherapy that began with two additional courses of topotecan, cyclophosphamide, and etoposide, followed by standard induction chemotherapy.
+The 3-year EFS rate was 34% for patients who received the experimental induction regimen and 32% for patients who received the standard induction regimen.
 The addition of two topotecan-containing chemotherapy courses did not improve the EFS of patients with high-risk neuroblastoma and resulted in more toxicity per patient.[Level of evidence: 1iiDiv]

-In a separate study, the addition of dinutuximab anti-GD2 treatment with GM-CSF and low-dose IL-2, given with each induction chemotherapy course, had encouraging outcomes in 42 children with newly diagnosed stage IV disease.
-This induction therapy, followed by standard consolidation and postconsolidation therapy, produced early partial responses or better in most patients, reduced tumor volumes, and improved Curie scores at the end of induction.
+In a separate study, the addition of dinutuximab anti-GD2 treatment with GM-CSF and low-dose interleukin-2 (IL-2), given with each induction chemotherapy course, had encouraging outcomes in 42 children with newly diagnosed stage 4 disease.
+This induction therapy, followed by standard consolidation and postconsolidation therapy, produced early partial responses or better in most patients, reduced tumor volumes, and yielded an encouraging 3-year EFS rate of 73.7%.

 After a response to induction chemotherapy, resection of the primary tumor is usually attempted.
 Whether a gross-total resection is beneficial either before or after induction chemotherapy is controversial.